 - IT & engineering

-In spite of this, we do believe this feature to be an essential part of any project management service, so we’re glad this has been built into the app too.
+In spite of this, we do believe this feature to be an essential part of all project management solutions, so we’re glad this has been built into the app too.

 Given that SCRUM has become an integral part of work management, not just in software development projects, but across much more varied industries, one would expect that such features and functions associated with SCRUM would make their way into PM solutions.

-Visualisation of work by assignee is one of the crucial aspects of management.
+Visualisation of effort by assignee is one of the crucial aspects of managing.

-This is what the Workload View is all about – it allows you to view whether resources are over (or under) worked, so you can schedule tasks to be as efficient and productive as possible.
+This is what Workload is all about – it allows you to check whether resources are over (or under) worked, so you can performing scheduling to be as efficient and productive as possible.

-Once you find that some of your resources are overworked, or maybe they are absent or otherwise indisposed, within this actual view you can shift tasks around (assigning them to different resources in the process) to reschedule and reassign as necessary.
+Once you find that some of your resources are overworked, or maybe they are absent or otherwise indisposed, within this actual screen you can shift stuff around (assigning them to different resources in the process) to reschedule and reassign as necessary.

-As you make such changes, assignees who have had changes happening on their tasks get notifications (you’ll also be able to see this in the Stream report).
+As you make such changes, assignees who have had changes get notified (you’ll also be able to see this in the Stream report).

 Dashboard, Analytics, and Reporting Widgets